Hello, I’m so happy to meet you here!

 I enjoy writing, reading, and working with other bloggers to help their dreams become a reality.
 I love coffee, spring thunderstorms and long summer nights.
 Summer is my favorite.

-I don’t love working out, but I do it to stay healthy and keep my mentality sharp and stable.
+I have grown to love weight-lifting to stay healthy and keep my mind sharp and stable.
 It’s become an integral part of my life and it’s blessed me greatly to see how my own journey has inspired others to action.

 I love being a work at home, homeschooling mom and feel super blessed with what God has given us.